 “Oxalic acid combines with metals such as calcium in the body to form oxalate crystals which can irritate the gut and kidneys.
 The most common kind of kidney stone is made of calcium oxalate.” – Juicing Book

-Many greens contain oxalic acid and it seems there are two theories of though behind it.
+Many greens contain oxalic acid and it seems there are two theories of thought behind it.
 One says that it can bind to iron and calcium within the body, even from other sources of food.
 The other says that it can only bind to the calcium within the food containing the acid itself.
-Either way, your body won’t be able to absorb the amount of nutrients you’re feeding it.
+Either way, your body won’t be able to absorb the number of nutrients you’re feeding it.

 But cooking these foods can destroy the oxalic acid.

-On the other, other hand some folks claim that by cooking these foods and rendering the oxalate ‘dead’ or ‘inorganic’ that this inorganic oxalate is what causes problems within our bodies.
+On the other hand some folks claim that by cooking these foods and rendering the oxalate ‘dead’ or ‘inorganic’ that this inorganic oxalate is what causes problems within our bodies.
 Huh.
 I sure wish about now that I had my degree in researching foods!
-(Though, this source also has meat on it’s “harmful” list – so i automatically don’t give the entire site much credit.
+(Though, this source also has meat on it’s “harmful” list – so I automatically don’t give the entire site much credit.
 But that’s just me) And they also recommend not to eat oxalic acid containing foods if you suffer from kidney problems….but yet they told us that ‘organic’ oxalic acid is fine……

 Foods containing oxalate acid are many, but a few of the most popularly eaten raw are; spinach, chard, beet greens, rhubarb, parsley, and chives.